NjivaAndriamanga/resmobilys/README.md

 **Download the test dataset**
 The test dataset is hosted on zenodo [![DOI](https://zenodo.org/api/records/18034584/files-archive)]
-Create the **test** directory inside the ResMobiLys repository, then download and unzip the test dataset
+Create the **test** directory inside the ResMobilYs repository, then download and unzip the test dataset

 ```bash
 mkdir -p test